Written by: Vladimir Mijatović

-In my Previous article about Cities Skylines I went thru how to play the game and you want to know more.
-So, here is a follow up.
-If this is your first time here, I would suggest to go here and read the article about basics of this game as I will continue on it.
+In the Previous article about Cities Skylines, Distrita website went through how to play the game and you want to know more.
+So, here is a follow-up.
+If this is your first time here, I would suggest to go here and read the article about the basics of this game as I will continue on it.

 As I would like to cover as much as possible I also don’t want to make encyclopedic articles.
-Therefore, continuing with terraforming and map creation seems like logical continuation on the previous article.
-If you don’t have any interest in this, as mentioned in previous article, you can grab a map from workshop and start building a city.
-First steps in building a city will be covered in the next article.
+Therefore, continuing with terraforming and map creation seems like a logical continuation of the previous article.
+If you don’t have any interest in this, as mentioned in the previous article, you can grab a map from the workshop and start building a city.
+The first steps in building a city will be covered in the next article.
 As I played this game on PC, I don’t know how will this be relevant to console players, but if you have the ability to create a map, read on as I will explain terraforming through basic tools and then mention some mods that can help you out in creating a map.
-Have in mind that any of the mentioned mods will not have impact on requirements for your map if you decide to publish it.
+Have in mind that any of the mentioned mods will not have an impact on requirements for your map if you decide to publish it.

 Where do you Want to be in Cities Skylines?

-Theme is one of the most important parts when starting a map or city along with LUT.
-This will define the looks of your city and even if you can change the theme and LUT later, I would suggest to stick with same one.
-Reason for this is that every custom theme has it’s own textures and if you like certain texture from one theme it can be overwritten with other texture if you change themes.
+The theme is one of the most important parts when starting a map or city along with LUT.
+This will define the looks of your city and even if you can change the theme and LUT later, I would suggest sticking with the same one.
+The reason for this is that every custom theme has its own textures and if you like certain texture from one theme it can be overwritten with other texture if you change themes.
 There is a workaround through mod called Theme mixer where you can pick a texture from one theme and replace it with texture from another theme.
 But leave this until you start building your first city.
-LUT is also important as it gives different feeling to the city and a map you’re creating.
-It can go from full contrast with vibrant colours to monochromatic (even black and white) – the choice is yours.
-Have in mind that vanilla game won’t let you change theme later on so this is another reason to carefully select theme you want to work with.
+LUT is also important as it gives a different feeling to the city and a map you’re creating.
+It can go from full contrast with vibrant colors to monochromatic (even black and white) – the choice is yours.
+Have in mind that vanilla game won’t let you change the theme later on so this is another reason to carefully select theme you want to work with.
 If you want to use mods, then there’s a workaround: a mod called Environment changer.
 It lets you choose a theme each time you want to load a save game.
-Even if you can have different theme each time you play your city, have in mind that it might not look as you thought it would, so don’t go changing themes too often.
+Even if you can have a different theme each time you play your city, have in mind that it might not look as you thought it would, so don’t go changing themes too often.
 When you do change a theme, make sure you create a new save and then experiment on that to avoid corrupted save games and losing days, months or even years of effort.
 There’s no “Undo” when your save gets corrupted!
-It is also important to mention that there are no seasonal changes in game, so if you select a winter theme, you will play in that theme until you change it with mod.
+It is also important to mention that there are no seasonal changes in-game, so if you select a winter theme, you will play in that theme until you change it with a mod.

 Handy Map Tools for the game

-After theme selection, game loads an empty map where you can start modelling the terrain.
+After theme selection, the game loads an empty map where you can start modeling the terrain.
 There are a couple of different tools to do this.
 I have split them into 3 sections: